BBQigniter/kube-vip-watcher/README.md

 > `kube-vip` itself must be running with the flag `svc_election` set to `true`

-Tested with kube-vip version up to v0.5.11 - so far I've seen no real problems.
+Successfully tested with `kube-vip` version up to `v0.5.12` and `kube-vip-cloud-provider` up to `v0.0.5` - so far I've seen no real problems.

+> Currently the annotation `kube-vip.io/loadbalancerIPs` and `spec.loadBalancerIP` with the same VIP configured, must be used to make it work correctly!

+With kube-vip v0.6.0 there is currently an issue resulting in unexpected behaviour - see https://github.com/kube-vip/kube-vip/issues/563!

 ## Workload examples